techidaily/site-win11-tips/source/_posts/1719283991472-update-windows-11-ensure-your-system-is-up-to-date-for-any-built-in-improvements-and-fixes-regarding-display-settings.md

  If you don't update Windows, you can run into unforeseen issues.
 If you have done that in a while, you could eventually encounter problems, like the inability to adjust your screen's brightness.

- You should check for and[install Windows 11 updates](https://www.makeuseof.com/windows-11-install-updates/) to ensure that's not the case.
+ You should check for and [install Windows 11 updates](https://www.makeuseof.com/windows-11-install-updates/) to ensure that's not the case.

 ## 8\.
 Perform a System Restore

  If your PC is fully updated and you still can't adjust its brightness, your next step is performing a system restore.
 While this fix is what some would call the "nuclear option" as it reverts customizations you've made since the last restore point, it will undo any changes to the system that have caused the brightness issue you're experiencing.

- That's why you should[create a restore point on Windows 11](https://www.makeuseof.com/windows-11-create-restore-point/) every time you make a significant change, like installing a new app.
+ That's why you should [create a restore point on Windows 11](https://www.makeuseof.com/windows-11-create-restore-point/) every time you make a significant change, like installing a new app.

 ## Take the Strain Off Your Eyes